our vision

 Who came up with this idea?

-What will CCCF do for chaffee county?
+What DOES CCCF do for chaffee county?

-CCCF will do this by helping individuals, families, and businesses establish a wide variety of charitable funds.
+CCCF will does this by helping individuals, families, and businesses establish a wide variety of charitable funds.
 Grants made to nonprofit groups from these funds will reflect the charitable goals of the donors.
 Donors and their families will have an opportunity to be actively involved in the selection of these nonprofit groups.

 Here’s an example: Jane Donor is passionate about young people and keeping them here in the valley.
 In fact, she feels that in Chaffee County there should be an avenue for students who are interested in the trades to get help attending a community college.
 With CCCF’s help, she sets up a charitable fund and each spring awards scholarships to deserving individuals.
 Mission accomplished.